;

 Program Requirements:

-For students who already hold a bachelor's degree from a regionally accredited institution, a second degree is not required to become eligible to apply for supervised practice on a path to becoming a registered dietitian.
-The same requirements for being accepted into the Program as described above apply.
+For students who already hold a bachelor's degree from a regionally accredited institution, a second degree is not required to become eligible to apply for supervised practice on a path to becoming a Registered Dietitian Nutritionist.
 If a student does not wish to earn a degree in Dietetics, then enrolling in the Didactic Dietetics Education Certificate Program is appropriate.
 Students who earn the certificate will also receive a Verification Statement.
 The certificate does not take the place of the Verification Statement and may not be used for employment or practice purposes.
 It should be noted that students enrolled in a certificate program only are not eligible for financial aid.

 Students may not earn B.S. degrees in both Nutrition and Dietetics from UNC.